python-elective-kea/spring2021/docs/_sources/ses2.rst.txt

 Exercises
 ---------
 ---------------------------------
-Ex 1: Build in functions on lists
+Ex 1: Build-in functions on lists
 ---------------------------------

 | Look at this list of pythons `build in functions <https://docs.python.org/3/library/functions.html>`_.